TigardHighGDC/.github/CODE_OF_CONDUCT.md

 # Student Goals

-- Expand their knowlegde
+- Expand their knowlegde.
-- Demonstrate Career-related Learning Skills such as team-work, problemsolving, time management and organization
+- Demonstrate Career-related Learning Skills such as team-work, problemsolving, time management and organization.
-- Have the desire and capacity for independent, lifelong learning
+- Have the desire and capacity for independent, lifelong learning.
-- Become informed, responsible and engaged citizens of our society
+- Become informed, responsible and engaged citizens of our society.
-- Understand and respect our world of diverse cultures
+- Understand and respect our world of diverse cultures.

 # School Sponsored Activitys